redkubes/quickstart/README.md

 #### Requirements

 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) >=0.14.0
-- Credentials for the cloud provider used for the quickstart
+- Credentials for the cloud provider used for the quick start

 #### Deploy

-The quickstart contains different Terraform workflows for each cloud provider respectively:
+The quick start contains different Terraform workflows for each cloud provider respectively:

 ```
 quickstart